How long will standby generators run during an extended power outage?

 During an extended power outage lasting several days, you will want to conserve generator usage, especially if your generator is fueled by LP or diesel.
 Most diesel generators have a 24-hour fuel tank, although 48- and 72-hour fuel tanks are available.
 If your generator is diesel or LP, you probably already have a relationship with a refueling service that will stop by your home or business to top off your tank.
 During extended outages you will need to stay in touch with your fuel service provider to make sure the tank is topped off periodically.

 The best generators have engines operating at 1800 RPM.
 These engines use less oil, run cooler, and are perfect for extended power outages.
 While more expensive than 3600 RPM generators, these engines are also more reliable and fuel efficient.
 If your goal is to have absolute reliability, be sure to choose a generator with an engine running at 1800 RPM.
-The 3600 RPM generators work fine, but they are best suited for shorter power outages.
-If you happen to go through an extended outage with one of these generators, be sure to shut the unit down periodically for engine cooling purposes, and keep an eye on the oil level.
+Generator engines running at 3600 RPM work fine, but they are best suited for short term power outages.

 Diesel generators are generally regarded as being the most reliable.
-We’ve all heard the John Deere motto, “Runs like a Deere” and, so, it’s not too surprising to find a John Deere engine inside many diesel generators.
-The two downsides to owning a diesel generator is (1) cost … expect to pay upwards of 25% or more for diesel, and (2) the need to keep an eye on the fuel tank.
+We’ve all heard the John Deere motto, “Runs like a Deere”, but the same is true for most diesel engine manufacturers like Cummins.
+The two downsides to owning a diesel generator is (1) cost, and (2) the need to keep an eye on the fuel tank levels.
+Most residential generators run on natural gas where homeowners enjoy an endless supply of fuel.